 They could include helpdesk support, remote support, email management, backup monitoring, virus scanning and so on.
 If considering a managed services provider, ensure they supply a list of key activities which they will carry out every month.

-Your IT support provider will probably still help if you have a problem caused by one of these items, but they are unlikely to stick to their guaranteed response times.
+Your IT support provider will probably still help if you have a problem caused by one of these incidents, but they’re unlikely to stick to their guaranteed response times.

 Check the charging schedule of your support agreement carefully.
 There are likely to be extra charges in a number of situations - for instance, where work has to be done out of hours.